 Coding models were generated using data from related species.
-WU-BLAST was re-run for these sequences and the results were passed to Genewise [14] to build coding models.
+The UniProt alignments from the Raw Computes step were filtered and only those sequences belonging to UniProt's Protein Existence (PE) classification level 1 and 2 for primates and mammals (TrEMBL only) were kept.
+WU-BLAST was rerun for these sequences and the results were passed to Genewise [14] to build coding models.